Hannathon: Amarna Archive

-Amarna Letter EA 8

 Amarna letter EA 8 is a letter to Pharaoh by Burna-Buriash of Karaduniyaš-(i.e. Babylon).
 The letter, entitled: "Merchants murdered, vengeance demanded", states near the letter beginning: "...Now, my merchants who were on their way with Ahu-tabu, were detained in Canaan for business matters.
 After Ahu-tabu went on to my brother-(the pharaoh), -in Hinnatuna of Canaan, Šum-Adda, the son of Balumme, and Šutatna, the son of Šaratum of Akka-(modern Acre), having sent their men, killed my merchants and took away [th]eir money."

 Burna-Buriash continues, and states that he demands retribution, as well as he makes a warning to the pharaoh, that his own merchants/envoys are in danger.

+Iron Age

+Iron Age II

+In the late 8th century BCE, the region was attacked and subjugated by the Neo-Assyrian Empire.
+Tiglath-Pileser III mentions Hannathon in his royal annals (Ann.
+18, Line 15) as part of the northern cities of the Kingdom of Israel conquered in 734-732 BCE, and the deportation of the local population (elite).